13 days departing ANCHORAGE from

 Tour Code: PAA

 A unique adventure across America's largest state, where the pristine national parks, sparkling fjords and incredible wildlife are sure to impress.
-Hike to stunning overlooks in Denali National Park, camp riverside in Wrangell-St Elias, see glaciers calve into Prince William Sound and sea kayak at our exclusive wilderness camp.
+Hike to stunning overlooks in Denali National Park, camp riverside in Wrangell-St Elias, see whales and glaciers on a wildlife cruise in Kenai Fjords national Park and sea kayak at our exclusive wilderness camp.
 Home to the continent's tallest peaks, largest glaciers and biggest mammals, Alaska is a naturalist's nirvana.
 Full of awe-inspiring sights and challenging experiences, this trip is guaranteed to satisfy even the most adventurous amongst you.

 - Two nights at a wilderness camp with all meals included